Aggressive Dog Training

 If dogs aren’t allowed to consistently be in that fearful place, they don’t get a chance to practice being fearful.
 Once the fear goes away, the dog will be able to build confidence instead.

-Going unchecked, a fearful dog can easily turn into an aggressive dog.
+Going unchecked, a fearful dog can easily turn into an dog aggression.
 Fearful behavior usually gets worse not better.
 However, with a little work, it can be corrected.
+Leonard has been a dog aggression trainer for over 20 years.

 There are no bad dogs.